J. C. Daniel: Later life and death

 Daniel spent the rest of his life as a dentist at Palayamkottai, Tamil Nadu.
-He spent his last years in his ancestral Palace Like home called PUDU VEEDU (NEW HOUSE0, at Agastheeswaram.
+He spent his last years in his ancestral home in Agastheeswaram.
 Although he applied for pension under the scheme for ailing artists, the Government of Kerala rejected it since he was from Tamil Nadu.
 In his books and articles, noted film journalist Chelangatt Gopalakrishnan established that Vigathakumaran was the first Malayalam film and that Daniel was its architect as director, producer, cinematographer and leading man.
 He described the story of Vigathakumaran in articles published since 1960, but Kerala Government initially rejected his crusade, saying that Daniel was not a Malayalee.
 The Government version was that if Daniel wanted a pension or financial assistance, he has to approach the Tamil Nadu Government.
 However, Gopalakrishnan's campaign was finally successful and Daniel obtained government recognition as a Keralite, being honoured as the "Father of Malayalam Cinema".
 He is widely known by this moniker.

 Daniel died on 27 April 1975, and was survived by his wife, Janet.
 He is buried in a tomb erected by his children in Agasteeswaram.